elomagic/spps-java/README.md

 ### Requirements

 Put all JAR files in the latest version into the lib folder of your Tomee.
 Usually ```[tomme_inst_folder]\lib```

+### SPPS WebEncryption Tool

+*Supported since version 2.0.0*

+The tool offers the feature to generate passwords in the service context of the application server.
+Just deploy the latest version of the tool to your application server and open web-browser with the URL ```[BASE_URL]/spps-wet-[VERSION]```, enter your secret, press the "Encrypt" button and the encrypted secret will be generated and presented.

 #### SPPS with Bouncy Castle support